ovh/docs/pages/web_cloud/web_hosting/sql_overquota_database/guide.en-gb.md

 #### 1.1 - Connect to the database via phpMyAdmin

-Retrieve the password for accessing your database directly from your website’s configuration file.
-Perform this action using **step 1** in our guide to [changing a database password](/pages/web_cloud/web_hosting/sql_change_password).
+Retrieve your database access information directly in your website’s configuration file.
+You can do this using the **step 1** of our guide on [changing a database password](/pages/web_cloud/web_hosting/sql_change_password).

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and select `Web Cloud`{.action} in the navigation bar at the top of the screen.
-Click on `Hosting plans`{.action} and choose the web hosting plan associated with your OVHcloud shared database.
-Next, go to the `Databases`{.action} tab.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and select `Web Cloud`{.action} in the top navigation bar.
+Click `Hosting plans`{.action} , then choose the web hosting plan linked to your OVHcloud shared database.
+Go to the `Databases`{.action} tab.

+A table listing your databases will appear at the bottom of the screen.

 ![phpMyAdmin Access](images/pma_access.png){.thumbnail}

+Note that **for your database**, its `User name` and its `Server address` are listed in the table listing your databases.

-From the `Databases`{.action} tab, click on the button `...`{.action} to the right of the database that is full, then `Go to phpMyAdmin`{.action}.
+In the `Databases`{.action} tab, click the `...`{.action} button to the right of the database that is full, then `Go to phpMyAdmin`{.action}.

 ![phpMyAdmin Go Login](images/pma_interface.png){.thumbnail}

-Enter your database password in addition to the pre-filled information, then click `Go`{.action}.
+Enter the information for accessing your database, then click `Login`{.action}.

 #### 1.2 - Find the largest tables